-- PASSPORT TO THE WORLD INDIVIDUAL: Prepare a display illustrating what you have learned about a country's or U.S. region's geography, economy, agriculture, people, language, housing, culture, music, crafts, clothing, holidays or other aspect.
-Exhibit should be educational in nature and should not promote one's beliefs over another person's beliefs The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
+\PASSPORT TO THE WORLD - INDIVIDUAL: Prepare a display illustrating what you have learned about a country's or U.S. region's geography, economy, agriculture, people, language, housing, culture, music, crafts, clothing, holidays or other aspect.
+Exhibit should be educational in nature and should not promote one's beliefs over another person's beliefs.
+The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
+Include the project manual with completed sections that pertain to the exhibit.

+\INTERCULTURAL READY4LIFE CHALLENGE: See page 2 #10 for project description.

+\INTERCULTURAL MAKER: See page 2 #11 and page 29 to exhibit.

-Include the project manual with completed sections that pertain to the exhibit. - INTERCULTURAL READY4LIFE CHALLENGE: (Open to 11 to 18-year-olds enrolled in any Intercultural project) Exhibits in this category must include the following: a) a physical representation of the career or business product such as a model, prototype or display/portfolio that includes images of accomplished work; b) verbal or written explanations that demonstrate knowledge of the related career or business fields, potential careers, and the appropriate requirements for achievement in those fields.
-The judging criteria for this class values thoroughness of career and/or business exploration and pursuit above the workmanship of the physical specimen on display. - DIVERSITY & CULTURAL AWARENESS: Create a display or binder portfolio that illustrates the results of a minimum of three (3) completed activities from the project book. - INTERCULTURAL, CLUB: Includes Passport to the World, Diversity & Cultural Awareness and Latina Cultural ArtsProjects: (Judging was held on April 12.)
+- \DIVERSITY & CULTURAL AWARENESS: Create a display or binder portfolio that illustrates the results of a minimum of three (3) completed activities from the project book. - \INTERCULTURAL, CLUB: Includes Passport to the World, Diversity & Cultural Awareness and Latina Cultural Arts Projects:

+(Judging was held on April 19.)
 Exhibit a display illustrating the steps that the club has completed on the project selected for the year.
 Include a written outline or report of accomplishments and future goals.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what the club members have learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
 The display must be accompanied by 3 or more 4-H members at the time of the judge's critique.
 Club members should make a 5 to 10 minute presentation to the judge.
 All club members present for the judge's critique should be able to discuss the project and answer questions.
 Only club members present for judging and who participate in the actual critique and presentation are eligible for ribbons and premiums.
 Due to space restrictions, exhibits are limited to 2' 6" wide and 15" deep.
-If club is chosen for State Fair, they will exhibit on Friday, August 9.
-See pages 4-5 of the fair book for more information on State Fair. - INTERCULTURAL MAKER: Exhibits in this category are designed to be multi-disciplinary in nature, innovative, and must not fit into any other exhibit category.
-To qualify for this category, your project MUST abide by the following guidelines: - Exhibits must be an object or device that has an intended purpose and uses technology in either a mechanical way, digital (computer) way, or combination of the two. - The device must be something that can be used in everyday life by multiple people (a target audience), and MUST be manufactured/built by the exhibitor (If not fully manufactured by the exhibitor, the device MUST be modified structurally or be reprogramed to perform a different function other than what it was designed to do - Exhibit MUST be able to interact with the outside world. (e.g. an on off switch, input sensors, feedback, etc.) - Exhibits MUST include a detailed build log with instructions on how to make or build the exhibit, AND contain either a 3D rendering or detailed and labeled sketches of the device/product. - All parts and software used in the design/build MUST be listed in a detailed Bill of Materials including cost per item and total cost.
-Total time spent on the build must be documented in your build log.

-In addition, exhibitors are HIGHLY encouraged to use tools such as 3-D printers, laser cutters, routers and/or other hand/power tools to help in the manufacturing process (NOTE: Simply 3-D printing or laser cutting an object without the other specifications does not qualify as a Maker Project).
-It is also HIGHLY encouraged that exhibits use Open Source Software and/or Hardware in the build.
+If club is chosen for State Fair, they will exhibit on Saturday, August 15.
+See pages 4-5 of the fair book for more information on State Fair.